rjc0512ncsu/ST558Proj2/README.md

 segment of the description of the ailment, and the second identifies whether the user is providing a name or a description.
 Both arguments must be in quotes.
 If no arguments are provided to the function, it will default to all names of ailments.
+Ailmentfunc returns the queried ailments in a data.frame that contains data.frames for the variables within.
+For instance, in the beginning of this vignette, I use ailmentfunc to return a data.frame of ailments that have the word ‘poison’ in their description.
+From this data.frame, I look at the items that can be used to recover from poison.

 ``` r
 ailmentfunc <- function(query = "all", type = "name") {